 Alan Cross, who led a working group that looked into transforming Liverpool’s John Lennon airport into a spaceport and is now the European Space Agency’s Business Applications Ambassador for the region points to the complexity of the existing airspace with several airports in the region.

-A British spaceport could open Newquay, Cornwall; Shetland or Sutherland in Scotland; or Llanbedr, Snowdonia.
+A British spaceport could open in Newquay, Cornwall; Shetland or Sutherland in Scotland; or Llanbedr, Snowdonia.

 Mr Cross is conducting an analysis of companies that rely on space for their operations.
 He estimates there are about 80 different organisations in the North West who are engaged in space.